anandbio/Practical-Biochemistry/practical.md

 **Principle:** The test is based on the fact that the sterols with unsaturation in ring A or B react with concentrated sulfuric acid in the presence of acetic anhydride and undergo dehydration (at C3), oxidation (to form 3,5-cholestadiene) and isomerisation reactions to yield a polymer containing a green color chromophore (λmax 640 nm).
 ![]()

 **Reagents:** (i) 1:1 ethanol-acetone mixture (ii) 250 µg/ml cholesterol stock solution in chloroform (iii) Acetic anhydride- H2SO4 reagent: Add 2 ml conc.
 H2 SO4 to 60 ml acetic anhydride in a beaker on ice.
 Gently mix the keeping the mixture chilled.
 Prepare fresh.
 If blue tinge appears, discard the reagent and prepare again.

+**Procedure:**

-Procedure: 1.
-Add 0.2 ml of blood/serum to 10 ml ethanol-acetone solvent in a centrifuge tube.
+1. Add 0.2 ml of blood/serum to 10 ml ethanol-acetone solvent in a centrifuge tube.
 Mix well.
 2. Keep the tube in boiling water bath with gentle agitation until the solvent begins to boil.
 Shake the tube for 5 min (proteins precipitate)
 3. Cool to room temperature.
 Centrifuge for 5 min, collect supernatant in a fresh test tube and evaporate the solvent in a boiling water bath.
 4. Cool and redissolve the residue in 2 ml chloroform.
 5. To prepare a standard curve set up a series of test tubes with 2 ml of cholesterol in the range of 0-250 µg/ml.
 Similarly prepare the reagent blank with 2 ml of chloroform only.
 6. Add 2 ml of the reagent to all the tubes and mix.
 Incubate all the tubes in dark for 15 min at room temperature and measure the absorbance at 640 nm.
 7. Likewise prepare various dilutions of the test sample and process the tubes in exactly the same manner as mentioned earlier.
 Estimate the concentration of cholesterol of chloroform using the standard curve.